llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

 ```

 I wish I hadn't left it for the end of the day, when my brain is mashed potatoes, but glad I got it done!

+Part 2 takes about 2 seconds with vanilla python, and .8 seconds with pypy.

 - [day 12 answer](https://github.com/llimllib/personal_code/blob/c5786c39a19af6bc3644dbfa55088f4023398987/misc/advent/2023/12/a.py)
 - [problem statement](https://adventofcode.com/2023/day/12)